backcopy/Nimis/readme.md

 #### Nimis real example

-You're required to send an array of files names to Nimis - you must include the complete path.
+You're required to send an array of file names to Nimis - you must include the complete path.
 This is likely going to undergo some more development soon to fix a few potential bugs.

 ```
 nimis(['file1.js', 'file2.js'])